John C. CookPartner

 A native of the Catskill Mountains in New York, Mr. Cook received his B.A. degree, magna cum laude, from Gettysburg College, where he was selected as a member of Phi Beta Kappa.
 He received his J.D. degree from The George Washington University.

-In addition to his law practice with the firm, since 2009 John has served on the Fairfax County Board of Supervisors, where he represents the Braddock District.
-He chairs the Board's Public Safety Committee.
-He also serves on Virginia Railway Express (VRE) Operations Board, which he chaired in 2015; the Northern Virginia Regional Commission, where he serves as Treasurer; and the Northern Virginia Transportation Commission, where he chaired the Governance Committee.
+In addition to his law practice with the firm, for over ten years John served on the Fairfax County Board of Supervisors, where he represented the Braddock District.
+He chaired the Board's Public Safety Committee.
+He also served on the Virginia Railway Express (VRE) Operations Board, which he chaired in 2015; the Northern Virginia Regional Commission, where he served as Treasurer; and the Northern Virginia Transportation Commission, where he chaired the Governance Committee.

 John and his family reside in North Springfield in Fairfax County, Virginia.
 John is a former president of his civic association, PTA Board member, and youth recreational sports coach.
 He is a member of Burke United Methodist Church, where he has served on the personnel, building, and preschool committees.